LukeShortCloud/rootpages/src/virtualization/wine.rst

 -  `CrossOver <https://www.codeweavers.com/products/more-information/source>`__ = The commercial product of Wine made by CodeWeavers which employees the primary Wine developers.
 -  `Lutris <https://github.com/lutris/lutris/wiki/Wine-Builds>`__ = A combination of patches from Proton, Proton GE, and TKG.
 -  `Proton <https://github.com/ValveSoftware/Proton>`__ = Officially developed by CodeWeavers and funded by Valve, it aims to provide better compatibility and performance for gaming.
+It bundles DXVK, Vkd3d, Mono, FAudio, fsync, missing fonts, and OpenVR.
 -  `Proton-tkg <https://github.com/Tk-Glitch/PKGBUILDS/tree/master/proton-tkg>`__ = A highly configurable set of scripts for building Wine with Proton patches.
 -  `Proton GE <https://github.com/GloriousEggroll/proton-ge-custom/releases>`__ = The latest development version of Wine with Staging and Proton patches.
 It also uses `protonfixes <https://github.com/simons-public/protonfixes>`__ to apply workarounds for certain games.
 -  `Staging <https://github.com/wine-staging/wine-staging>`__ = Experimental patches that are either too large/complex, lack tests, or are hacky workarounds for specific applications.
 The goal is to provide a place to test patches as they continue to be worked on to be merged into upstream Wine.